facinick/design-patterns/src/patterns/notes.md

 ### Facade:

 provides a unified interface to a set of interfaces in a subsystem.
 Facade defines a higher level interface that makes the subsystem easier to use.

+### Template:

+defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
+Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm’s structure.